azat-co/practicalnode/chapter10/chapter10.md

 To install Git for your OS, download a package from [the official website](http://git-scm.com/downloads) (<http://git-scm.com/downloads>).
 Then, follow these steps:

-1. In your terminal, type these commands, *substituting* `"John Doe"` and `johndoe@example.com` with your name and e-mail address:
+1. In your terminal, type these commands, *substituting* `"John Doe"` and `johndoe@example.com` with your name and email address:

         $ git config --global user.name "John Doe"
         $ git config --global user.email johndoe@example.com